2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 On average, medical assisting graduates from Ross College-Hopkinsville take out $12,231 in student loans while working on their Associate Degree.

-American National University - Lexington ranked #10 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky list.
+American National University - Lexington landed the #10 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
 Located in the rural area of Pikeville, ANU Lexington is a private for-profit college with a small student population.

 Women make up 91% of the medical assisting majors at the school.